chapter five

 • Simplifying profiling techniques with AI assistance

-In this chapter, we start with using a profiling tool.
-We’ll continue the discussion in chapter 6.
-A profiling tool (or profiler) may not be as powerful as the light of Eärendil, but this tool is definitely a light in dark cases when all the other lights go out.
-A profiler is a powerful tool that has helped me to understand the root cause of an app’s strange behavior in many difficult situations.
-I consider learning to use a profiler a must for all developers, as it can be a compass to guide you to the cause of a seemingly hopeless problem.
-As you’ll learn in this chapter, the profiler intercepts the executing JVM processes and offers extremely useful details:
+This chapter introduces a profiling tool, and we’ll continue the discussion in chapter 6.
+A profiling tool (or profiler) may not be as powerful as the light of Eärendil, but it is definitely a source of light in dark cases when all the other lights go out.
+A profiler is a powerful tool that has helped me understand the root cause of an app’s strange behavior in many difficult situations.
+I consider learning to use a profiler a must for all developers, as it can guide you to the cause of a seemingly hopeless problem.
+As you’ll learn in this chapter, the profiler intercepts the executing JVM processes and offers extremely useful details, such as:

 • How the app consumes resources such as the CPU and memory